openstreams/wflow/doc/wflow_building.rst

 #. what resolution do I want to run the model on?
 #. do i need to define multiple sub-catchments to report totals/flows for seperately?
 #. what forcing data do i have available for the model (P, Temp, ET)?
-#. do I have gridded forcing data or scalar timeseries?
+#. do I have gridded forcing data or scalar time-series?

 .. note::